What Is Spastic Hemiplegia?

 Treatment and Prognosis for Spastic Hemiplegia

 An additional non-operative treatment option includes symptom management through medication.
-Common medications used to help with cerebral palsy effects include:
+Common oral medications often effective in children who only require mild reductions in muscle tone include the following:

 - Diazepam